Nercury/binser/doc/BinserObjectSerializationV1.md

   CompactNumber that contains positive integer for length, followed by the contents of that length.
 Length is measured in bytes.
 String itself should always be UTF8.

+* ### ObjectType

+  CompactNumber that contains positive integer for length, followed by the sequence of inner objects.
+The types of inner objects and the order of them should be known by application.